 Bondtech BMG Extruder Information

-Two drive wheels grip the filament from each side, providing a powerful and reliable feed into the hotend.
-From common materials like PLA and ABS, to flexible filament like professional Series Flex or Ninjaflex, the dual-drive gears of the Bondtech BMG can deliver a consistent flow of filament in either direct drive or bowden configurations.
+Two drive wheels grip the filament from each side, providing a robust and reliable feed into the hotend.
+From common materials like PLA and ABS to flexible filaments like professional Series Flex or Ninjaflex, the dual-drive gears of the Bondtech BMG can deliver a consistent flow of filament in either direct drive or Bowden configurations.

 EASILY ADJUSTABLE TENSION

 The BMG is designed with a door on the side that holds one of the dual-drive gears.
 This door is closed with a spring-tensioned thumbscrew.
 This thumbscrew enables an exact tension of the drive gears for the proper hold on the filament, with the ability to release the strain and simply load or unload the filament.
 All you need to do is pull away from the extruder so that the spring will compress just enough to release the pressure on the material, letting you easily feed it directly into the hotend.

 Bowden?
 Direct drive?
 The Bondtech BMG is constructed for either setup with a mounting slot on the bottom for an E3D hotend or a groove mount for Bowden tubes.
 The light-weight style of the BMG makes it useful for direct drive configurations.
 This is because it helps to reduce tool head weight.
 Having a lighter tool head suggests that the printer can move quicker while not sacrificing exactness or print quality because of wobble.

 - Weight (without motor): 75g

 - Thumbscrew tensioner